nguzm4n/nguzm4n/README.md

 - 👋 Hi, I’m @nguzm4n
 - 👀 I’m interested in Coding
-- 🌱 I’m currently studying to become a Full Stack Developer in 4Geeks Academy
+- 🌱 I’m currently studying at 4Geeks Academy to become a Full Stack Developer
 - 💞️ I’m looking to collaborate on Coding Projects

 <!---